rohii52/Ecological-Statistics-Kittiwake-Analysis-and-Predictive-Modeling-in-R/README.md

-# Applied Statistics & Probability
+# Ecological Statistics: Kittiwake Analysis & Predictive Modeling in R

 ## Overview
 This repository contains a **statistical analysis** on **kittiwakes**, a gull species, using **Applied Statistics & Probability** methods.
 The research provides insights into kittiwake population dynamics by examining **observation, historical, measurement, and location data**.